AbdallahOmarAhmed/Face-Detection/README.md

 # Face-Detection
 Hello welcome to my face detection, its a face detection model using widerface dataset

+Note: sorry its not ready yet but it will be ready very soon :)
 # Requirements

 Ubuntu      " It's only tested on Ubuntu, so it may not work on Windows "